 - Phase 2 trials include slightly more people and are intended to verify that the therapy is safe, and to start looking into whether it is effective at treating the disease or condition.

 The vast majority of clinical trials carried out in the United States are required to be listed on the clinicaltrials.gov website.
-Those trials being carried out in other countries won't always have additional trial details available through that site.
+However, some of the trials listed on the site charge patients to participate and may be marketing therapies that are not part of a government-sanctioned clinical trial.
+In addition, some trials being carried out in other countries won’t always have additional trial details available through that site.

 Patients Interested in Trials